-Discovering Childhood Trauma
+Dealing With Childhood Trauma

 There are so many ways that our youth impacts the rest of our lives.
 Whether we have positive or negative memories, you can bet that these experiences will greatly shape the rest of your life.
-Childhood trauma is tricky because many adults have issues and never tie the two together.
+Dealing with childhood trauma is tricky because many adults have issues and never tie the two together.
 Even those that suffer from abuse, don’t realize that their mental problems later in life are a result of the trauma that they experienced.
 Herb Cohen is an expert at treating trauma, and he finds the root of the problem.

 Why do we hold onto the trauma of our youth?